chadchriston/simon_says.py/README.md

 import random
 import time

-# List of possible colors
+# List of possible colours
 colors = ["red", "blue", "green", "yellow"]

-# Function to generate a random sequence of colors
+# Function to generate a random sequence of colours
 def generate_sequence(length):
-    return [random.choice(colors) for _ in range(length)]
+    return [random.choice(colours) for _ in range(length)]

-# Function to display the sequence of colors to the player
+# Function to display the sequence of colours to the player
 def display_sequence(sequence):
-    for color in sequence:
+    for colour in sequence:
-        print(color)
+        print(colour)
         time.sleep(1)
         # Clear the screen
         print("\033c", end="")